Rogaine and Propecia

 One theory is that because the drug is a vasodilator it might dilate the blood vessels in the scalp thereby increasing circulation to the hair follicles.
 Other drugs, also vasodilators, do the same thing, but these drugs don't halt hair loss or grow new hair.
 So there must be some additional active ingredient in Rogaine that promotes stabilization or regrowth of hair.

-Another theory is that Rogaine might have a stimulating effect on skin cells in the scalp thereby allowing the hair follicles to grow back to a size that may produce a healthy hair, a terminal hair.
+Another theory is that Rogaine might have a stimulating effect on skin cells in the scalp thereby allowing the hair follicles, specialized skin cells, to grow back to a size that may produce a healthy hair, a terminal hair.

 And the third theory, the most likely one, is that Rogaine might have a beneficial effect on the hair cycle, keeping the follicles longer in the growing stage and perhaps shorter in the resting stage.
 This would give the hair a chance to grow longer and thicker.